cpbotha/obsidian-ai-chat-as-md/README.md

 ### Maybe

-- [ ] support Obsidian embeds (aka transclusion) so that system prompts can be enriched with additional notes
 - [ ] implement user-friendly file selector for the system prompt file setting
 - [X] enable per-document / yaml-header overrides of model, system prompt, etc.
 - [X] Optionally add used model to each AI heading